Essential rules for protecting your IP and the dangers of infringing on a third party’s.

-Failure to take account of IP at the appropriate time can prevent a product (or service) getting to market or leave that product vulnerable to copying once on the market.
+Failing to take IP into account can prevent a product (or service) getting to market or leave it vulnerable to copying once on the market.

 Who should attend?